cobbler/ansible/README.md

 ## Installation

-You can install the collection from [Ansible Galaxy](https://galaxy.ansible.com/cobbler/cobbler) by running `ansible-galaxy collection install cobbler.cobbler` (Ansible 2.9 and later).
+You can install the collection from [Ansible Galaxy](https://galaxy.ansible.com/cobbler/cobbler) by running `ansible-galaxy collection install cobbler.cobbler` (Ansible 2.9 and later) or `ansible-galaxy collection install git+https://github.com/cobbler/ansible.git` for the latest version in git.

 ## Configuration